Empowering Communities for Brighter Futures

 Her work includes collaborating with multidisciplinary teams to promote stabilization, self-regulation, restorative care, and successful transition to independent living.
 Tabetha holds a Bachelor of Arts in Human Services and a Master of Science in Psychology from Southern New Hampshire University.
 She integrates counseling, recovery support, and trauma-informed yoga to promote healing and resilience.

-Check out Tabetha’s session!
+Check out Tabetha’s sessions!

 Michelle Lennon, CRSW